Skeptomenos/Keystone/README.md

 **Version:** 4.6.0

+---

+## 🤖 For AI Agents

+If you are an AI agent interacting with this repository, follow these protocols based on your task:

+### 1. Initializing or Updating a Project
+If you have been tasked with **initializing**, **retrofitting**, or **updating** the Keystone framework in a project, read and follow the instructions in [INITIATOR.md](INITIATOR.md).
+Adopt the "Wizard" role immediately.

+### 2. Contributing to the Framework
+If you are contributing to the Keystone framework itself (this meta-project):
+- **Dogfooding:** Follow the framework's own protocols defined in `keystone/directives/`.
+- **State:** Read `keystone/project/mission.md` and `keystone/project/workstreams/registry.md` to orient yourself.
+- **Isolation:** Only edit the workstream file assigned to you in `keystone/project/workstreams/`.
+- **Verification:** Run `./keystone/bin/audit.sh` before finalizing any changes to the `keystone_starter/` distributable.

+---

 ## Setup Instructions

 Copy the entire `keystone_starter/` folder to your new project root, then rename it to your project name.